shramee/taxes-for-lifterlms-with-quaderno/README.md

-# Taxes for LifterLMS for Quaderno
+# Taxes for LifterLMS with Quaderno

 A structured, object oriented foundation to help you quickly build and deliver plugins.